At the Council and RDA Meeting:

 - the Board received a briefing about proposed streetscaping along 900 South Street in the Central Ninth Business District.
 Streetscaping includes improvements such as planting more trees, landscaping, wider sidewalks and enhanced crosswalks, more parking, and constructing a new segment of the 9-Line urban trail.
 The Board also discussed options to pay for the annual maintenance of the new proposed amenities.
 The total project cost is $7.5 million with annual maintenance estimated at $44,000.
 Approximately half of the project cost covers electrical undergrounding.
 The Board expects to have a follow-up discussion at its December meeting.

 - the Council hosted a fact-finding session relating to homelessness and heard from multiple community organizations, Salt Lake County Mayor Jenny Wilson’s administration, and Mayor Jackie Biskupski’s administration.
 Discussion focused on: general rights of people experiencing homelessness from the American Civil Liberties Union (ACLU); clarification and discussion on State roles versus City roles related to homelessness issues; the Utah Strategic Plan on Homelessness, which addresses people who are unsheltered and live in camps; and an update on the housing program announced October 30 that includes the closure of The Road Home on December 1.
-Watch the Council’s fact-finding session here and see information the Council has started to gather here.
+Watch the Council’s fact-finding session here.

 - The Council received a presentation from the Kem C. Gardner Policy Institute about affordable housing issues facing the City.
 James Wood, one of Utah’s foremost experts on housing markets, presented research that finds the majority of the City’s most vulnerable renters—nearly 6,000 extremely low-income households—live in areas characterized as low- or very low-opportunity by the U.S. Department of Housing and Urban Development (HUD).
 These are neighborhoods where access to jobs, transportation, and good schools, among other variables, tends to be more difficult than elsewhere in the City.
 Wood explained that these are the households most likely to experience homelessness when faced with crises like eviction, medical emergency, or domestic violence.
 This research aims to help inform City policies designed to help prevent homelessness, and is part of a series of regular Council briefings on important and timely research from the Gardner Policy Institute.